 The presence of Canadian students enriches the experiences of all students.
-Therefore the University offers Ambascontinued sador Scholarships to first-time freshman Canadian students of demonstrated academic potential and who have a record of involvement in school or community activities.
+Therefore the University offers Ambassador Scholarships to first-time freshman Canadian students of demonstrated acageneral information Financial Aid demic potential and who have a record of involvement in school or community activities.